vanderhe/fortnet/INSTALL.rst

 pre-populate the appropriate cache variables.
 Then use the `-C` option to load that file::

-  FC=mpifort cmake -C custom.cmake -B _build .
+  FC=mpifort CC=gcc cmake -C custom.cmake -B _build .

 The customized config file is read by CMake before the compiler detection stage.